syncfusion-content/flutter-docs/Flutter/cartesian-charts/legend.md

 ![Customized Legend](images/legend/customized_legend.png)

-## Customizing legend icon as image
+### Customizing legend icon as image

-An image is also used as legend icon by using the [`legendItemBuilder`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/legendItemBuilder.html).
-If an image is used as legend icon, it should be added in the project and referred as asset in pubspec file.
+An image is also used as legend icon by setting required image in [`image`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/Legend/image.html) property and setting the [`legendIconType`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeries/legendIconType.html) as [LegendIconType.image] in series.
+If an image is used as legend icon, it should be included inside a folder in the project and that same folder should referred in asset of pubspec file.

 {% tabs %}
 {% highlight dart %}